makoshark/redirect-tools/docs/homepage.rst

-Much more detail can be found in `Consider the Redirect: A Missing Dimension of Wikipedia Research`__ — a short paper that we have written to acccompany this dataset and these tools.
+Much more detail can be found in `Consider the Redirect: A Missing Dimension of Wikipedia Research`__ — a short paper that we have written to accompany this dataset and these tools.
 If you use this software or these data, we would appreciate if you cite the paper:

   *Hill, Benjamin Mako and Aaron Shaw.
 "Consider the Redirect:  A Missing